-- Salary – tends to be the single biggest factor that people take into consideration when thinking about working less time.
-As you reduce your days you will reduce your salary by the same proportion.
-For example, Jane works full-time on an annual salary of £35,000 and agrees on a Job Share with her employer, working three days a week.
+- Salary – tends to be the single most significant factor that people take into consideration when thinking about working less time.
+As you reduce your days, you will reduce your salary by the same proportion.
+For example, Jane works full-time on an annual wage of £35,000 and agrees on a Job Share with her employer, working three days a week.
 Her new salary would be £21,000 as she now works 60% of the full-time role or ( 3 days / 5 days ) x 35,000).

-- Holiday – the next biggest factor is holiday or vacation entitlement.
-As you work less days you should be able to take the same holidays but you will have proportionally less.
-For example, John with a full-time entitlement of 25 days (excluding bank holidays), moves to a four day a week part-time role.
+- Holiday – the next most significant factor is holiday or vacation entitlement.
+As you work fewer days or hours, you will receive less holidays on an annual basis.
+You should, in general, be able to take the same amount of holiday weeks off as before as each week you take requires less holiday as you work fewer days.
+For example John, with a full-time entitlement of 25 days (excluding bank holidays), moves to a four day a week part-time role.
 He is now entitled to 20 days holiday but each week he takes off only requires four days holiday entitlement as this is his new weekly schedule.

-- Pension – pensions are normally taken as a percentage of your salary so are impacted when you get paid less even if the percentage that you or your employer contribute stays the same.
-For example, when full-time Joanne has an annual salary of £48,000 and contributes 5% to her pension which is £2,400 per year.
-Joanne agrees to move to a Flexible Working contract with her employer on 4 days a week.
+- Pension – pensions are typically taken as a percentage of your salary so are impacted when you get paid less even if the proportion that you or your employer contribute stays the same.
+For example, when full-time Joanne has an annual salary of £48,000 and contributes 5% to her pension, which is £2,400 per year.
+Joanne agrees to move to a Flexible Working contract with her employer on four days a week.
 As her salary reduces to 80%, her pension contributions at 5% reduce down to £1,920.

-- Expenses – when you work less time you tend to have a reduction in your expenses related to not working.
+- Expenses – when you work less time, you tend to have a reduction in your costs related to not working.
 These can be considerable if you have high commuting costs and recently the first train network started supporting a three-day week season ticket.
-Other expenses like childcare and reduced meal bills can be quite substantial.
+Other expenses, like childcare and reduced meal bills, can be quite substantial.

 UK Pro Rata Salary Calculator